wso2-attic/esb-connectors/spotify/README.txt

     - client_secret: to get the access token for a particular client_secret.
    	- grant_type: to get the access token with refresh token.
 	- refresh_token: refresh token is to get the access token.
+	- artistId1: use an available valid artist id.
+	- artistId2: use an available valid artist id.
+	- artistIdToGetAlbums: an artist id.
+It should have at least one album.
+	- trackId1: use an available valid track id.
+	- trackId2: use an available valid track id.
+	- trackId3: use an available valid track id.
+	- trackId4: use an available valid track id.
+	- albumId1: use an available valid album id.
+	- albumId2: use an available valid album id.
+	- searchQueryForArtist: use the name of an available artist.
+	- userId: use id of the created user.

+    Note: Login and create at least two tracks to the current user by navigating https://developer.spotify.com/web-api/console/put-current-user-saved-tracks/.

-9. Following data set can be used for the first testsuite run.
+10. Following data set can be used for the first testsuite run.

 	- proxyDirectoryRelativePath=/../src/test/resources/artifacts/ESB/config/proxies/spotify/
 	- requestDirectoryRelativePath=/../src/test/resources/artifacts/ESB/config/restRequests/spotify/